solidusjs/solidus/README.md

 solidus [command] --[longflag] [value]
 ```

-Most of the time you'll be using `solidus dev` to start a Soidus server in development mode.
+Most of the time you'll be using `solidus dev` to start a Solidus server in development mode.
 To see a full list of commands/options available to you, just use the "help" flag ( `-h`, `--help` ).

 ## Commands